 Each morning, lunchtime, and early evening there are a selection of seminars to choose from – these are a great opportunity for personal and professional development and can count towards NMC revalidation requirements.
 Other events are tailored specifically for HCAs/health care support workers or students.
 These are in smaller rooms, last around 45 minutes and cover a broad range of specialist areas of practice, workplace issues, health and well-being and networking, and give you the chance to share knowledge and innovations.

-The Exhibition opens on the first evening and runs until lunchtime on the penultimate day.
+The Exhibition will open on Sunday and will run until lunchtime on the penultimate day.
 It is the largest, most comprehensive exhibition of its type where you’ll be able to meet employers, universities, recruitment agencies and health care providers and see many of the latest innovations relating to your workplace.